-Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the SENCo.
+16.1 Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the SENCo.
 We will try to resolve the complaint informally in the first instance.
 If this does not resolve their concerns, parents are welcome to submit their complaint formally.

-Complaints will be handled in line with the school's complaints policy.
+16.2 Complaints will be handled in line with the school's Complaints Policy, available on the school's website.